 The last thing you want to do is to rush the launch of a new brand.
 Even if your product is ready to launch, take your time to ensure that your product launch event is one that will leave a lasting impression on your target audience.

 Preparing adequately takes time, start planning for your brand launch as early as possible.
+That goes the same for consistency.
+It is time and consistency that will cement your brand with people.

 3. Create an Identity